hawkspar/spy/README.md

 There are more options to print modes.
 Loading modes is easy with `SPYP.readMode`, 2D cuts are named `SPYP.saveX` and 3D stuff `SPYP.computeX`.
 Inspiration on how to use these can be found in `cases/nozzle/src/print`

 Careful using isosurfaces, _Plotly_ is capricious and can only handle regular meshes - i.e. stuff from `numpy.meshgrid`.

+Because the nondimensionalisation of case `cases/nozzle` involves the radius of the jet not its diameter, all printing routines include a multiplication by two of the Strouhal number (dimensionless frequency) to make comparaison with the literature easier.